openstack-archive/networking-cisco/doc/source/install/ml2-nexus.rst

   for upgrade/downgrade instructions.
 From this link, select the 'Support' option in the middle of the page for information on upgrade/downgrade guides, configuration and technical references.
-* If unable to upgrade your Nexus 9K Switch to the required version that supports the REST API driver functionality needed by the Nexus MD, the ncclient driver can be configured temporarily for use instead.
-This is temporary since ncclient option is being deprecated for removal.
-Refer to the `nexus_driver` configuration variable in :doc:`Nexus Configuration Reference </configuration/ml2-nexus>` for details on changing this setting.
-The ncclient driver requires the following to be installed:

-    * ``Paramiko`` library, the SSHv2 protocol library for python
-    * The ``ncclient`` (minimum version v0.4.2) python library for NETCONF clients.
-Install the ncclient library by using the pip package manager at your shell prompt:
-      :command:`pip install ncclient == 0.4.2`

 .. _switch_setup: